 Absolutely!
 This is part of what being a licensed Signs of Safety trainer or consultant is all about!
 This material will be owned by its author and creator and we would expect the author to copyright the material as their own intellectual property.
-Resolutions will do everything it can to promote these writings and materials.
+Elia will do everything it can to promote these writings and materials.

 I want to write something referencing Signs of Safety publications.
 Is this okay?

 We absolutely want the helping professions within the fields of social work, psychology, psychiatry and child protection to draw on the Signs of Safety knowledge base, resources and publications.
 The normal referencing protocols and standards that apply at any university apply in these circumstances.